 Look around: plastic and single-use items are everywhere and, unless we start taking action as individuals, our kids and planet will pay the price.
 Ditch the plastic for good with these eco-friendly alternatives

-Waste is a HUGE worldwide problem, and one that everyone needs to pull together to tackle.
+Waste is a HUGE worldwide problem and one that everyone needs to pull together to tackle.
 We’ve been taking a look at some shocking statistics around environmental issues and looking for ways the whole family can reduce plastic waste in Singapore, one plastic bag at a time.
-And what better time to start, or continue, doing our bit than now, the start of Plastic-Free July.
+And what better time to start, or continue, doing our bit than now.

 They say that without struggle, there is no progress, which is how we feel about ditching plastic and other single-use items.
 We’re all going to have to make some uncomfortable changes to make sure our planet thrives.
-So, as we head into Plastic-Free July, we thought we’d put together our list of simple swaps your family can make right now to help reduce your plastic footprint.
+So we thought we’d put together our list of simple swaps your family can make right now to help reduce your plastic footprint.

 It’s almost like stores are begging you to take a bag.
 And is it just us, or is it a bit OTT that a lone apple ends up being packed by staff in its own bag?
 We say get on the front foot and keep a stash of reusable shopping bags in your nappy bag, pram or car.
-Our pick are the sturdy RuMe bags that fold down to a dinky little size.
-And while you’re at it, grab some reusable transparent produce bags so you can say adieu to bagging up your bread, fruit and veg too.
-Neis Haus has some great produce bags and you can also nab a bread bag from Onya.
+Our pick is the sturdy RuMe bag that folds down to a dinky little size.
+And while you’re at it, grab some reusable transparent produce bags so you can say adieu to bagging up your bread, fruit, and veg too.
+Neis Haus has some great produce bags too.
+You can also nab a bread bag from Onya.

 Take a walk along Singapore’s coastline and the object you’re most likely to find is a plastic bottle.
 In Singapore’s 2017 International Coastal Cleanup, over 18,000 plastic drink bottles were collected.
-This is a sad, yet not surprising, statistic.
+This is a sad yet unsurprising statistic.
 But we can all reduce our plastic footprint by refusing to buy single-use water bottles.

 Make it a rule – if you don’t have your reusable cup with you, either drink your coffee at the cafe or go without (or, if you must have a takeaway, refuse the plastic lid).
 There are so many pretty reusable cups out there, we’re spoilt for choice.
 Our faves are the delightfully colourful KeepCup (available at Tangs or online at ASOS) and the uber-chic Frank Green Originals cup (available at Carrotsticks & Cravings).

-Hopefully when our kids are older they’ll think that ‘cling film’ is a movie genre about obsessive stalkers.
+When our kids are older, hopefully they’ll think that ‘cling film’ is a movie genre about obsessive stalkers.
 Take a step in the right direction and significantly cut down your use of plastic wrap with one of the many food wrap options out there, or invest in a snazzy lunchbox with lots of compartments.